If you own a small business there's a good chance that you have been approached by a business broker.

-Like everyone else, business brokers struggle to get your attention.
+Business brokers struggle to get business owner's attention.
 They try to figure out a way to cut through the noise.
 They work hard to get a little bit of your time.
 Cold calls, advertising, social media, referrals – they hustle to connect with you.

 But all that hustle hides a secret they don’t want you to know.

 The secret is that your business is probably un-sellable, and they know it before they ever talk to you.